EventFlow: Forecasting Temporal Point Processes with Flow Matching: EventFlow

 \section{EventFlow}

-Motivated by the limitations of autoregressive models, we propose \texttt{EventFlow}, which has a number of distinct advantages.
+\looseness=-1 Motivated by the limitations of autoregressive models, we propose \texttt{EventFlow}, which has a number of distinct advantages over prior work.
 First, \texttt{EventFlow} directly models the joint distribution over event times, thereby avoiding autoregression entirely.
 Second, our model is likelihood-free at training time, avoiding the Monte Carlo estimates needed to estimate the likelihood in Equation \eqref{eqn:likelihood}.
 Third, sampling from our model amounts to solving an ordinary differential equation.
 This is straightforward to implement and parallelize, allowing us to avoid the difficulties of thinning-based approaches.
 In fact, \texttt{EventFlow} can achieve competitive performance using only a \textit{single} forward pass at sampling time.

 We build upon the flow matching (or stochastic interpolant) framework \citep{lipman2023flow, albergo2022building, liu2022flow} to develop our model.
-We begin below by focusing on the unconditional setting, followed by an extension for conditional generation.
+We begin below by focusing on the unconditional setting (i.e., generating an event sequence without being given an observed history), followed by an extension for conditional generation.

 \paragraph{Preliminaries}